Table Of Contents

 With Flexera, you can view, manage, and optimize hybrid cloud costs, including those in Azure deployments.
 Besides tracking cloud costs, Flexera also lets you monitor costs for on-premises and SaaS deployments.
 As a result, you can estimate, budget, and report on cloud infrastructure costs by analyzing cost data, such as account type, cloud provider, and region.

-However, like many other Azure cost management tools, Flexera requires tedious manual tagging in your infrastructure to make sense of resource consumption and associated costs.
+However, like many other Azure cost management tools, Flexera requires tedious manual tagging of your infrastructure to understand resource consumption and associated costs.

 7. Harness – Azure cost management with continuous delivery pipelines